peppekerstens/rccars/_articles/brca-gt10-rules.md

 ## Power

-1. Battery - GT1 and GT2 classes: 1S LiPo or 1 half of a 2S LiPo saddle pack from the respective BRCA Electric Board Homologation lists.
+1. Battery - 1S LiPo or 1 half of a 2S LiPo saddle pack from the respective BRCA Electric Board Homologation lists.

 > All classes run LiPo/LiFe cells

-1. Battery - GT3 class: 2S LiPo from the respective BRCA Electric Board homologation list.

-> Only GT3 class may run 2S LiPo/LiFe

-1. Motor – GT1: 10.5 motors from the BRCA EB Brushless Spec Motors (10.5T) homologation lists.
-1. Motor – GT2: 10.5 motors from the BRCA EB Brushless Spec Motors (10.5T) homologation lists.
+1. Motor – 10.5 or higher motors from the BRCA EB Brushless Spec Motors (10.5T and higher) homologation lists.
-1. Motor – GT3: 17.5 motors from the BRCA EB Brushless Spec Motors (17.5) homologation lists

-> Motor limits for the GT2 and GT3 classes
+> Motor limits, a 13.5T (or higher) motor from the appropriate list are legal as well.
+Boost/turbo is allowed on the ESC (but you can run blinky if you want).

 ## Tires/Wheels